mendhak/SecretSanta/README.md

 1. Run bower install

 ## How to run
-1. In a shell run mongo --dbpath "<db location>"
+1. In a shell run mongo --dbpath "db location"
 1. In another shell on the project directory run "nodemon" (This will automatically run the server.js) or run "node server.js"

 ## How to create a mean project from scratch